Second-order BSDEs with jumps: Formulation and uniqueness: Appendix

-M\'emin \cite{memin} and then L\'epingle and M\'emin \cite{lepinmemin2} proved some useful multiplicative decompositions of exponential semimartingales.
-We give here one of these representations that we will use in the proof of Lemma \ref{expo_mart_1}.
+M\'emin \cite{memin} and then L\'epingle and M\'emin \cite {lepinmemin2} proved some useful multiplicative decompositions of exponential semimartingales.
+We give here one of these representations that we will use in the proof of Lemma \ref{expomart1}.

-\begin{Proposition}[Proposition II.1 of \cite{lepinmemin1}] Let $N$ be a local martingale and let $A$ be a predictable process with finite variation such that $\Delta A \neq -1$.
+\begin{Propositiona}[(Proposition II.1 of \cite{lepinmemin1})] Let $N$ be a local martingale and let $A$ be a predictable process with finite variation such that $\Delta A \neq-1$.
 We assume $N_0=A_0=0$.
-Then there exists a local martingale $\tilde{N}$ with $\tilde{N}_0=0$ and such that
+Then there exists a local martingale $\widetilde{N}$ with $\widetilde{N}_0=0$ and such that